OCA/web/web_drop_target/README.rst

 * handle multiple files
 * add an upload progress meter for huge files
 * trigger custom events about different stages of the drop operation for other addons to hook in
+* Install document module to display attachments in the sidebar

 Bug Tracker
 ===========